kzar/telit-862-python-tools/README.markdown

 Useful script to send Python code to the Telit unit via GNU screen.
 Supports uploading plain sourcecode and cross-compilation using TelitPy1.5.2+_v4.1.exe and Wine.
+Handles files above 7kb and (if patch below) is applied produces identical .pyo's to the unit itself.

+Allows for a nice workflow as you can type commands into the GNU Screen session and then, without closing things, send files using this script.
+Just requires Python, GNU Screen and optionally Telit Python so it's easy to get running on most systems.

 (See the usage help and also header of the file for more details.)

 telit-pyo.py
 ------------